Korean-Style Ghost Pizza Corn Dogs

 Mozzarella and mini pepperoni are wrapped in a cornmeal batter, coated with panko, and deep-fried until golden for a playful, Korean-inspired street snack.
 Each skewer is decorated with nori and sesame eyes for a fun, ghostly effect—great for gatherings or themed occasions.
 Serve piping hot with pizza sauce or ketchup for dipping.
 This dish can be customized with vegetarian cheese or herb-infused batter for extra flavor and crunch.
 Prepare in under an hour for crispy, savory results everyone will enjoy.

-A plate of food with a face drawn on it.
-Save
+A plate of food with a fork and a bowl of ketchup.
+Save It

 If you love the fun of Korean street snacks and the comfort of cheesy pizza, these ghost pizza corn dogs are about to become your new favorite party treat.
 Inspired by the famous Korean corn dog, but filled with gooey mozzarella and bursts of mini pepperoni, they are a spooky showstopper for Halloween or any playful get-together.
 Crisp on the outside, melty on the inside, and make-ahead friendly, these corn dogs disappear fast around my family’s table.